-Binge Eating: Risk Factors, Health Impacts, Assessment, and Treatment
+Binge Eating: Risk Factors, Health Impacts, Assessment, And Treatment

-What is Binge Eating Disorder (BED)?
+What Is Binge Eating Disorder (BED)?

 Binge Eating Disorder (BED) is classified as an eating disorder characterized by recurrent episodes of binge eating, where individuals consume large amounts of food in a discrete period, accompanied by feelings of loss of control.
-Binge-eating disorder (BED) is an eating disorder that was added to the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 2013 and the International Classification of Diseases (ICD) in 2019.

-What is the Difference Between Binge Eating and Overeating?
+What Is The Difference Between Binge Eating And Overeating?

 The differences between binge eating and overeating are detailed in the table below:

-Aspect | Binge Eating | Overeating |
+| Aspect | Binge Eating | Overeating |

-Frequency | Recurrent, at least once a week for 3 months | Occasional, linked to specific events |
+| Frequency | Recurrent, at least once a week for 3 months | Occasional, linked to specific events |

-Control | Lack of control over eating during episodes | Some control stop when full or satisfied |
+| Control | Lack of control over eating during episodes | Some control stops when full or satisfied |

-Emotional State | Guilt, shame, and distress after eating | Generally, no strong negative emotions |
+| Emotional State | Guilt, shame, and distress after eating | Generally, no strong negative emotions |

-Amount of Food | Excessive, much more than typical portions | Larger portions, but still within a reasonable range |
+| Amount of Food | Excessive, much more than typical portions | Larger portions, but still within a reasonable range |

-Aftereffects | Feelings of disgust, depression, or guilt | Temporary discomfort or regret |
+| Aftereffects | Feelings of disgust, depression, or guilt | Temporary discomfort or regret |

-Health Impact | Higher risk of obesity, diabetes, and mental health issues | Generally mild, leading to weight gain if frequent |
+| Health Impact | Higher risk of obesity, diabetes, and mental health issues | Generally mild, leading to weight gain if frequent |

-Diagnosis | Diagnosed as an eating disorder (BED) in DSM-5 | It is not a clinical disorder; it is a common behavior |
+| Diagnosis | Diagnosed as an eating disorder (BED) in DSM-5 | It is not a clinical disorder; it is a common behavior |

-What are Different Types of Binge Eating?
+What Are The Different Types Of Binge Eating?

 - Emotional Binge Eating: Triggered by feelings such as stress, anxiety, sadness, or loneliness, where food is used as a way to cope with emotions.